nopool/assets/README.md

 ## Exceptions

-The NoPool logos, trademarks, domain names, and other brand features used in this content cannot be reused without permission and no license is granted thereto.
+The NoPool and Massive logos, trademarks, domain names, and other brand features used in this content cannot be reused without permission and no license is granted thereto.